Home

 Rent and Utilities

-If you rent office space or a storefront for your business, you can deduct the rent you pay on your taxes.
-This includes not only the base rent but also any additional expenses such as property taxes, insurance, and maintenance.
-You can also deduct the cost of utilities such as electricity, gas, and water.
+If your business rents office space, you can deduct the rent paid.
+This includes not just the base rent but also associated costs like property taxes, insurance, and maintenance fees.
+Additionally, utilities such as electricity, water, and internet costs are also deductible.

 Equipment and Supplies

-If you purchase equipment or supplies for your business, you can deduct the cost of these items on your taxes.
-This includes things like computers, printers, office furniture, and even small items like pens and paper.
-Keep in mind that if you purchase an item that has both personal and business use, you can only deduct the portion of the cost that is used for business purposes.
+Expenses related to purchasing equipment or supplies necessary for running your business, such as computers, printers, office furniture, or even smaller items like pens and paper, are deductible.
+If an item is used for both personal and business purposes, you can only deduct the portion used for business.

 Insurance Premiums